|

 conspiracy-oriented personalities tend also to put little belief in that which

+is sold as scientific fact.
 While that is not a very profound finding, it is equaled in a less empirical

 way by the attitudes of the media that publish articles on such findings.